-Should I take a withdrawal from my Savings Pot as soon after 1 September 2024 as possible?
+Should I take a withdrawal from my Savings Pot as soon as possible?

 Savings Pot withdrawals should only be taken when absolutely necessary as this reduces your benefit in the Fund.
 There is no need to immediately take a Savings Pot withdrawal, as you can do so at any time.
 Your Savings Pot will continue to grow with contributions (one-third of your member and employer retirement contributions) received each month and with investment returns.